anudeepND/pihole-unbound/README.md

 7. Your recursive server will send a query to one of the TLD DNS servers for `.net`: "Who is handling `pi-hole.net`?"
 8. The TLD server answers with a referral to the authoritative name servers for `pi-hole.net`.
 9. Your recursive server will send a query to the authoritative name servers: "What is the IP of `pi-hole.net`?"
-10. The authorative server will answer with the IP address of the domain `pi-hole.net`.
+10. The authoritative server will answer with the IP address of the domain `pi-hole.net`.
 11. Your recursive server will send the reply to your Pi-hole which will, in turn, reply to your client and tell it the answer of its request.
 12. Lastly, your Pi-hole will save the answer in its cache to be able to respond faster if *any* of your clients queries the same domain again.

 You can easily imagine even longer chains for subdomains as the query process continues until your recursive resolver reaches the authoritative server for the zone that contains the queried domain name.
 It is obvious that the methods are very different and the own recursion is more involved than "just" asking some upstream server.
 This has benefits and drawbacks:
 - Benefit: Privacy - as you're directly contacting the responsive servers, no server can fully log the exact paths you're going, as e.g. the Google DNS servers will only be asked if you want to visit a Google website, but not if you visit the website of your favourite newspaper, etc.
-- Drawback: Traversing the path may be slow, especially for the first time you visit a website - while the bigger DNS providers always have answers for commonly used domains in their cache, you will have to transverse the path if you visit a page for the first time time.
+- Drawback: Traversing the path may be slow, especially for the first time you visit a website - while the bigger DNS providers always have answers for commonly used domains in their cache, you will have to transverse the path if you visit a page for the first time.
 A first request to a formerly unknown TLD may take up to a second (or even more if you're also using DNSSEC).
 Subsequent requests to domains under the same TLD usually complete in `< 0.1s`.
 Fortunately, both your Pi-hole as well as your recursive server will be configured for efficient caching to minimize the number of queries that will actually have to be performed.

 ## Setting up Pi-hole as a recursive DNS server solution